Ixekizumab (By injection)

 - Tell your doctor if you are pregnant or breastfeeding, or if you have an inflammatory bowel disease (including Crohn disease or ulcerative colitis).

 - This medicine may cause new or worsening inflammatory bowel disease.

 - This medicine may cause you to get infections more easily (including eye, mouth, skin, or upper respiratory tract infections).
-Tell your doctor if you have any type of infection before you start treatment.
+Tell your doctor if you have any type of infection (including tuberculosis) before you start treatment with this medicine.
 Take precautions to avoid illness.
 Wash your hands often.